-Friends, Romans, countrymen, .. you are asking the wrong question.
-A world-class ops team should not be “managing SSH keys”.
+Friends, Romans, countrymen, .. you are asking the wrong questions.
+A world-class ops team should not be “managing SSH keys” and googling for an SSH key manager.
 While valid in theory, key-based authentication is probably not the best approach to SSH security in practice.
 Indeed, if not properly “managed”, SSH keys can be no more safe than good old passwords.

-Below I’ll try to explain why, but the TL;DR version is that “key management” can get complicated, and
+Below I will try to explain why, but the TL;DR version is that “key management” can get complicated, and

-complexity makes you exposed to errors in configuration and makes it hard to reason about security.
+complexity of SSH key management will make you exposed to errors in configuration and makes it hard to reason about security.

 The need for SSH Key Management

 Let’s do a quick overview of SSH key authentication.
 Any authentication scheme based on asymmetric cryptography, including SSH, uses a pair of keys: